Crowdio-21/Prototype-Backend/developer_sdk/README.md

 # Client Package

-The `client` package provides the CrowdCompute SDK for users to submit distributed computing jobs to the foreman.
+The `deveoper_sdk` package provides the CrowdCompute SDK for users to submit distributed computing jobs to the foreman.

 ## Overview